gajus/eslint-plugin-jsdoc/.README/rules/check-types.md

     `string[]` specifically as distinct from say `number[]`, but you can target both with `[]` or the child types `number` or `string`.

+If a value is present both as a key and as a value, neither the key nor the value will be reported.
+Thus one can use this fact to allow both `object` and `Object`, for example.
+Note that in "typescript" mode, this is the default behavior.

 See also the documentation on `settings.jsdoc.preferredTypes` which impacts the behavior of `check-types`.